 Read to learn more: http://bit.ly/2IYnzID

 You are advised to conduct a property check if the property is ready.
 However, for a freehold property, if the property is new, the contractor will give a guarantee on the property structure.
-The warranty period for the property structure is 10 years, and the partial warranty period for the property configuration is 1 year.
+The warranty period for the property structure is 10 years, and the parts warranty period for the property configuration is 1 year.
 The owner then ensures that he/she has a preventive maintenance contract for the property.

 Many mortgage-providing institutions offer a choice of “pre-approved financing,” which allows you to get approval before you choose to buy a Dubai property.
-This will speed up the entire loan process and meet the requirements of sellers who needs financing before agreeing to sign a sale and purchase agreement.
+This will speed up the entire loan process and meet the requirements of sellers who need financing before agreeing to sign a sale and purchase agreement.
 The pre-trial validity period for most banks is usually 30 days.

 If you have a mortgage, you can resell it.
-Mortgage loans must be paid off in order to be approved by the bank (or by the other party to pay off for you, under the supervision of the Dubai Land Department).
+Mortgage loans must be paid off to be approved by the bank (or by the other party to pay off for you, under the supervision of the Dubai Land Department).
 Terms and conditions will vary according to the bank.

-RERA – The Real Estate Regulatory Authority of the Dubai Government Land Department, licenses real estate agents, brokers and developers and oversees all real estate activities in Dubai.
+RERA – The Real Estate Regulatory Authority of the Dubai Government Land Department, licenses real estate agents, brokers, and developers and oversees all real estate activities in Dubai.